geobakery/ga-demo-client/README.md

 ### What is working

-- Show the BB (hardcoded) from the sample data
+- Show the bounding box (hardcoded) from the sample data
 - Draw geometries
 - Choose interface
 - Choose topic(s)